joemar-ceneza/color-flipper/README.md

 Users should be able to:

 - Change the background color of the body element by clicking the button
-- Use function to get a random number
+- Used function to get a random number

 ### Resources